NAJADS: a self-contained framework for the direct determination of astrophysical J-factors: The NAJADS framework

 \begin{enumerate} \item Starting from the position $\bar{x}$ at which we wish to compute the density, we identify the positions $\bar{r}^n$, $n = (1,...,N)$, of the $N$ particles closest to $\bar{x}$. \item For each particle at $\bar{r}^n$, we compute the distance to the $j$ closest particles -- located at $\bar{r}^n_{ij}$ -- and average to find $d_j^n = \frac{1}{j} \sum_{i=1}^{j} |\bar{r}^n - \bar{r}^n_{ij}|$. \item Step (2) is repeated several times, varying $j$ from a minimum value $a$ to a maximum value $b$, then averaging again to obtain $d^n = \frac{1}{b-a}\sum_{j=a}^{b} d_j^n$. \item At this point, we have an estimate of the mean distance $d^n$ between each $\bar{r}^n$ particle and its nearest neighbour, and we average one more time to find the mean virtual side in that simulation region: $d = \frac{1}{N}\sum_{n=1}^{N} d^n$. \item Finally we compute the density, $\rho(\bar{x}) = m_p/d^3(\bar{x})$. \end{enumerate} Eventually, the mass density at $\bar{x}$ reads:

 A few comments on this definition are in order.
 First, in writing a suitable algorithm we introduced three separate averages, dependent on three parameters ($a$, $b$ and $N$) whose values can be chosen by the user.
 These averages stabilize {\tt NAJADS} response to small fluctuations in the particles positions, increasing the scale at which we measure density deviations.
 This scale is eventually fixed by the value of $N$ -- and marginally by $a$ and $b$ -- and defines the locality of the estimate: the smaller the value of $N$, the more local {\tt NAJADS} result will be.
 We found that values of $N$ that keep the density estimation sufficiently stable, but local enough to allow for the resolution of structures in cosmological simulations, range in the interval $[10,20]$.
 In the rest of our study we then restrict to $N = 15$.
+We however advise against using higher $N$ values, as while only minimally affecting estimates on the more resolved host halo, the loss of locality can have a huge impact in sub-halos density reconstruction.

 The remaining couple $(a,b)$ is a measure of the amount of nearest neighbours around each particle.
 Specifically, it tells us that in the region under consideration particles can have a number of nearest neighbours that ranges from $a$ to $b$.
 Very high values for $a$ and $b$ can eventually end up affecting the locality of the measure as well.
 Fixing these values \textit{a priori} from theoretical considerations is tricky, as the distance of a particle to the surrounding ones increases gradually, and there is no clear distinction between those particles that can be taken as nearest neighbours and those which are too far away to be considered for the density estimation.
 Hence, the couple $(a,b)$ needs to be fixed phenomenologically.
 We recommend the choice $a=6$ and $b=13$, which are also the values that we adopted in the rest of this work.
-Our recommendation is based on a careful exploration where we tested our density estimator on a total of fifteen MC generated volumes, each filled with particles following a different injected density distribution.
-Additionally, each volume was re-simulated at three different numerical resolutions.
-We tested our estimator on uniform distributions, density gradients of various steepness and mock realizations of galactic DM halos.
-In all cases, the couple $(a,b) = (6,13)$ provided the closest density estimate to the theoretical value.
-We find, however, that the other combinations of these parameters with $a \in [5,9]$ and $b \in [10, 13]$ give density estimates that differ from the case $(6,13)$ only of, at most, $5\%$.\\
+This choice is motivated in App. \ref{app:ab_determination} on a set of mock simulations.